fantastic001/blog/_posts/2017-11-20-SOLID-principles.markdown

 This is easily done by inheritance.
 You should never change class, especially its interface which is seen by user.

-One way to achieve this is by making abstract class for one process or operatio and to implement this class for particular case.
+One way to achieve this is by making abstract class for one process or operation and to implement this class for particular case.
 You should abstract everything and soon you will see that new features are handled by adding stuff, not changing existing stuff.

 If you use some framework for GUI, abstract its behaviour and implement concrete class using this framework.
 When you want to